JD-AI-Research-Silicon-Valley/SAE/README.md

 python main.py input_file
 ```

-`input_file` can be Hotpot dev file or other data sets organized in the same format with HotpotQA.
+`input_file` can be HotpotQA dev file or other data sets organized in the same format with HotpotQA.

 By default, the code uses the 0th GPU but you can change it the `main.py`.